-Most of this didn’t filter to US audiences, who were more interested in boy bands: the Pistols, the Clash, the Police, etc. In the UK, ground zero of the punk movement, The Scream attracted much more attention.
+Most of this didn’t filter to US audiences, who were more interested in boy bands: The Sex Pistols, The Clash, The Police, etc. In the UK, ground zero of the punk movement, The Scream attracted much more attention.
 Siouxsie and the Banshees were literally re-shaping the sound of bass, drums, voice and guitar for a new generation of would-be punk auteurs.
 The album has a few missteps—a lame cover of The Beatles’ “Helter Skelter,” for example, and some girlish squeals on “ Metal Postcard” that are more Lene Lovich than Nina Hagen—but these are small sins that are easily atoned for by the album’s better cuts.
 Of small note, the US release of The Scream included the recent single, “Hong Kong Garden,” at the beginning of the record, which unfortunately neutralizes the otherwise powerful effect of hearing the record open with the instrumental, “Pure.”

 Original LP Version